Getting Residency In Greece

 There is a lot of future in Greece’s economy, especially considering its EU membership and value of it’s EU passport.
 Things can only look up for Greece and Americans are starting to inquire about the country.

 Out of all the countries in this series of articles that I have talked about, I must admit that Greece is the least popular.
 The reason is what I just explained, they feared that the country might have an economic implosion like the one they experienced recently.

 Experts say that this is not bound to happen again, or at least very unlikely.
-The government of Greece is now promoting several investment visa programs and have made its immigration laws easier to navigate and understand.
+The government of Greece is now promoting several investment visa programs and has made its immigration laws easier to navigate and understand.

 As opposed to the United States that only allows close relatives to immigrate applicants through the family-based program Greek offers an easy path that allows Americans who have Greek ancestry to immigrate to the country and obtain a visa.